nayan-khemka/DominoesCounter/README.md

 # ClickerDominoes
-This is a counter app made on React
+This is a counter app made on React with the UI to look as if its an order counter for Dominoes.

 ## Screenshot of the Dominoes App